 The Shire reviews the Heritage Strategy on an annual basis in order to monitor progress and ensure that activities are undertaken according to the priorities.
 The Strategy is reviewed in full every five years to assess its effectiveness and set new priorities for the future.
-The 2022 review is considered a five-year full review.
+The 2023 review is considered a minor desktop review.